hermit-os/hermit-playground/README.md

 $ /opt/hermit/bin/proxy /opt/hermit/x86_64-hermit/extra/tests/hello
 ```

-Afterwards, the proxy starts the HermitCore application within a VM.
+Afterwards, the proxy starts the HermitCore application within a VM (and later bare-metal on a NUMA node)

 ## Testing